KhronosGroup/SyclParallelSTL/README.md

 Usual CMake options are available (e.g. building debug or release).
 Makefile and Ninja generators are supported on Linux.

-To simplify configuration, the `FindComputeCpp` cmake module from the ComputeCPP SDK is included verbatim in this package within the `cmake/Modules/` directory.
+To simplify configuration, the `FindComputeCpp` cmake module from the ComputeCpp SDK is included verbatim in this package within the `cmake/Modules/` directory.

 If Google Mock is found in external/gmock, a set of unit tests is built.